colinhacks/zod/README.md

 stringToNumber.parse("string"); // => 6
 ```

-> ⚠️ Transform functions must not throw.
-Make sure to use refinements before the transform or addIssue within the transform to make sure the input can be parsed by the transform.

 #### Chaining order

 Note that `stringToNumber` above is an instance of the `ZodEffects` subclass.
 It is NOT an instance of `ZodString`.
 If you want to use the built-in methods of `ZodString` (e.g. `.email()`) you must apply those methods _before_ any transforms.